-Distribution is currently participating with other program administrators in a statewide Residential Gas HVAC Program impact evaluation.
-This project kicked off on October 25, 2012.
+Distribution is currently participating also participated with other program administrators in a statewide Residential Gas HVAC Program impact evaluation.
+This project kicked off on October 25, 2012 and a final report was accepted by DPS Staff on August 21, 2014.
 A draft report has been created and is currently under review.
-The Company has provided timely responses to a number of data requests received from Opinion Dynamics, the consultant selected to perform the evaluation.
-During 2013, the Company plans to continue to provide program information and data, work with the team of joint utilities to further advance the project, and keep the project moving according to schedule.
+Please refer to Distribution's quarterly evaluation update filings for additional detail and the latest information with respect to evaluation work being completed.

+http://documents.dps.ny.gov/public/Common/ViewDoc.aspx?DocRefId={CDD359CA-F0DD-4161-A273-11E5C8111FF7}.

-$[\]frac{16}{\text{http://documents.dps.ny.gov/public/Common/ViewDoc.aspx?DocRefId=\{CDD359CA-F0DD-4161-A273-11E5C8111FF7\}}.$ m.
+m.
 Benefit and Cost Ratios